SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

   .. warning::

-     Spread, arclink and arclinkproxy are not part of SeisComP anymore.
-Some default and description files have changed. **Therefore, do not migrate:**
+     Some configuration default and description files have changed.
+Spread, arclink and arclinkproxy are not part of SeisComP anymore. **Therefore, do not migrate:**

      * any default configuration, description and init files.
 Better enable the desired daemon modules again.